Elementa: Science of Anthropocene

 Dartmouth Digital Commons Citation

 Ahmed, Selena; Sclafani, Alexandra; Aquino, Estephanie; Kala, Shashwat; Barias, Louise; and Eeg, Jaime, "Building Student Capacity to Lead Sustainability Transitions in the Food System through Farm-Based Authentic Research Modules in Sustainability Sciences (Farms)" (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3491.